buttonwoodcx/doc-bcx-aurelia-dnd/src/tutorial/customise-preview-and-source-handler.md

 # Customise preview

-There are two situations you want to use customise preview.
+There are two situations you want to use customised preview.

 1. when the built-in preview drawer doesn't draw preview to your expectation, either due to css limitation or DOM hierarchy limitation.
 2. when you want a totally different preview, for instance, customise "cursor" during DnD session.